nickbrowndev/pheonix/phoenix-project.md

 Categorising the work is important when it comes to prioritising the work.

-## Work Center Work Load
-Just as important as throttling the release of work is managing the hand-offs between work centers.
-> The wait time for a given resource is the percentage that resource is busy, divided by the percentage that the resource is idle. e.g. 50% utilisation = 50/50 = 1 unit.
-90% utilisation = 90/10 = 9 units = 9 times longer!
-99% utilisation = 99/1 = 99 times longer!!

-A critical part of the Second Way is making wait times visible, so you know when work spends days sitting in a queue, or worse, when it has to go backward, because it is imcomplete or requires rework.

-As the goal is to maximise flow, it is as important to decrease waiting times to reduce the "total process time" of WIP.
-Often the "touch time" of some WIP is a small fraction of the the total process time, because items are spending a long time waiting to be processed by work centers.

 ## What is a Work Center?
 Work centers are where work is done, and workers support them.
 When a worker is supporting too many work centers at once they are the constraint, because the work centers cannot then work in parallel.
 Work Centers are made up of four things: